Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 The menu tab manages your rides.

-The riders tab will list riders.
-CarPlay restricts how much information can be displayed, so we only show the riders in the ride, and those that are online.
+The riders tab lists all riders in the ride and those that are online.

 The app offers a wide range of features to enhance the riding experience for groups.
 Some of these features include: